 Use a Separate Tank

-If you’re not too keen about setting up a separate tank, you can use a breeding box.
+If you’re not too keen on setting up a separate tank, you can use a breeding box.
 A breeding box limits the number of fries you can keep, but it’s generally a more relaxed and hassle-free approach.

 But there are a few things about breeding boxes that you should know.